Do You Really Need a Guardianship for Your Child?

 Guardianships are a court-authorized way to allow one person (the guardian) to make decisions for another person (the ward).
 A guardian is a person the court believes is able to make decisions for the ward, your child.
 These decisions include things like medical treatment, where the child lives, what the child eats, who sees the child, and the child’s education.

 There is court oversight of the guardianship.
-A guardian can make decisions regarding the day-to-day care, comfort, and maintenance of the child without court approval.
+The court order establishing the guardianship sets out the decision-making powers of the guardian.
+Many decisions the guardian can make without court approval.
+Those decisions usually include things like making decisions regarding the day-to-day care, comfort, and maintenance of the child, including decisions about education, medical, dental and other health care treatment.
 However, the guardian will need to ask for the court’s permission before making decisions about:

 - Withholding life-sustaining procedures.

 The court also requires the guardian to file written annual reports on the status and progress of the child.
 This means that the court’s involvement is ongoing.

 Someone told me I can get a Temporary Guardianship.
 Is that true?